Mary Barbour: Mary Barbour in popular culture

-Statue
+Memorials

 In 2011, Glasgow Women's Library commissioned 21 artworks as part of their 21st anniversary celebrations.
 Glasgow-based artist Sharon Thomas chose to depict a hypothetical monument to Barbour in Govan.
 The work generated interest in a real statue of Barbour, which in 2013 led to the creation of the Remember Mary Barbour Association (RMBA), who campaigned for a statue.
 The campaign garnered support from Glasgow City Council, Nicola Sturgeon, the Scottish Parliament and Sir Alex Ferguson.

 In September 2015 five sculptors were shortlisted to produce a maquette to convey their vision of a fitting statue.
 Public showings of the set of five maquettes were scheduled to take place from November 2015 through February 2016, at various locations commencing at the Pearce Institute in Govan.
 Sculptor Andrew Brown was selected to sculpt the statue in February 2016.

 Although having secured about £56,000 through public donations, approximately half of the funding needed to build the statue, the RMBA's application to Creative Scotland was rejected in November 2015 based on an apparent lack of community engagement.
 In order to meet the shortfall and raise the money to complete the project, the RMBA planned several events including a gala concert to be held in the Old Fruitmarket in Glasgow.
 The statue was completed in 2017 and unveiled in March 2018.

+A mural of Mary Barbour and Isabella Elder was installed at Crossloan Road, Glasgow in 2023.
+It was commissioned by Yardworks and created by Protests & Suffragettes.

+A mural by street artist Jeks reimagining Mary Barbour as a modern-day campaigner was commissioned by the Linthouse Housing Association and is painted on a gable end in Govan Road, Glasgow in 2025.